Seattle's soda tax has two goals

 Money aside, The "American Journal of Public Health" released a study last June which found the consumption of sugary drinks was down 21% over a four-month period in Berkeley's poorest neighborhoods, while water consumption was up.

+The Philadelphia soda tax took effect last month and it was reported Wednesday that supermarkets and beverage distributors are gearing up for layoffs because beverage sales are down 30 percent to 50 percent -- worse than the city predicted.

+City officials expect business to rebound once customers get over sticker shock.
+They suggest the industry may be engaging in fearmongering to stop the spread of the tax to other cities.

-In Philadelphia, the soda tax took effect in January, so we don't know yet what effect it's having as a deterrent.
-It's 1.5-cents per ounce and was imposed by the city as a way to rake in $91 million a year.
+The 1.5-cents per ounce tax in Philadelphia was imposed by the city as a way to rake in $91 million a year.
 There has been plenty of backlash in the City of Brotherly Love because voters didn't get a say.

 Boulder and Oakland's taxes were both voter approved, and Chicago's Cook County is adding a tax approved by the county council.
 All those take effect in July.